NebulousLabs/Sia/doc/Consensus.md

 flag, which indicates that every part of the transaction except for the signatures gets included, which eliminates any malleability outside of the signatures.
-The signatures can also be individually included, to enforce that your signature is only valid if certain other sigantures are present.
+The signatures can also be individually included, to enforce that your signature is only valid if certain other signatures are present.

 If the 'whole transaction' is not set, all fields need to be added manually, and additional parties can add new fields, meaning the transaction will be malleable.
-This does however allow other parites to add additional inputs, fees, etc. after you have signed the transaction without invalidating your signature.
-If the whole transaction flag is set, all other elements in the covered fields object must be empty except for the siagnatures field.
+This does however allow other parties to add additional inputs, fees, etc. after you have signed the transaction without invalidating your signature.
+If the whole transaction flag is set, all other elements in the covered fields object must be empty except for the signatures field.

 The covered fields object contains a slice of indexes for each element of the transaction (siacoin inputs, miner fees, etc.).
 The slice must be sorted, and